-The long-term goal of this class (SIO203C/MAE294C) is to teach you how to obtain approximate solutions to applied-mathematical problems that can't be solved "exactly".
 A less ambitious goal of this introductory lecture is convince you that even problems with "exact solutions" are often best understood by ignoring the exact solution and looking at approximations.
-I'll talk in general terms about approximations and use some historical examples as illustrations.
+In this lecture I'll talk in general terms about approximations and use some historical examples as illustrations.
 This involves some revision (I hope it's revision) of dimensional analysis and scaling.